dkauf42/bayota/README.md

 # BayOTA

-BayOTA (Bay Optimization Tool for Analyses) is designed for use by the partners of the Chesapeake Bay Program (CBP) as well as the general public as part of the Optimization Tool Development Project (EPA-R3-CBP-16-03).
+BayOTA (Bay Optimization Tools for Analysis) is designed for use by the partners of the Chesapeake Bay Program (CBP) as well as the general public as part of the Optimization Tool Development Project (EPA-R3-CBP-16-03).
 Specifically, this extends the functionality of -